Transparency Act Report 2022

 Our climate customers:

-Construction companies, pipework and sanitary equipment contractors, property developers, computer rooms, public and private buildings, hospitals, and housing associations.
+Construction companies, pipework and sanitary equipment contractors, property developers, computer rooms, public and private buildings, hospitals, and housing associations

 OECD model for Due Diligence for Responsible Business Conduct